-6. Dispositional Aesthetics and Private Events
+Dispositional Aesthetics and Private Events

 We may remark, "I was deeply moved by the first movement of Gorecki's third symphony."
-Awkwardly, we explain that the "I" who was having the experience is my inner self, which isn’t all that edifying.
+We awkwardly explain that the "I" who was having the experience is my inner self, which isn’t all that edifying.
 It suggests perhaps that is a small inner person, our “Self” who is having the aesthetic artistic experiences, and somehow reporting to the observable outer self, what our experience was.

-A. Conscious Self
+Conscious Self